 To evaluate the sensitivity of the dedicated revenue stream to cyclical decline, Fitch considers the results of the Fitch Analytical Sensitivity Tool (FAST), using a 1% decline in national GDP scenario, as well as assessing the largest decline in revenues over the period covered by the revenue sensitivity analysis.
-Based on a 16-year pledged revenue history, FAST generates a 4% scenario decline in pledged revenues.
-Pledged revenues could withstand a decline equal to 15x the scenario output and still meet MADS.
+Based on a 17-year pledged revenue history, FAST generates a 4% scenario decline in pledged revenues; however, pledged revenues include tax policy adjustments that have increased allocations of revenue to the STF, likely resulting in a more robust FAST outcome.
 Assuming full leveraging to the ABT, pledged revenues could withstand a decline equal to almost 13x the scenario output - a high level of resiliency.
-The largest consecutive revenue decrease occurred in fiscal 2003 when revenue declined by 7.8%.
+Based on the largest consecutive revenue decrease, that occurred in fiscal 2003 when revenue declined by 7.8%, revenues could withstand a decline equal to over 6x the scenario output and still fully fund debt service under the ABT.

-For additional information on the state of Connecticut see "Fitch Rates Connecticut GO Bonds 'A+' and CHESLA Bonds 'A'; Outlook Stable" dated Dec.
-6, 2017 and available at www.fitchratings.com.
+For additional information on the state of Connecticut see "Fitch Rates State of Connecticut's \$889MM GO Bonds 'A+'; Outlook Stable" dated July 26, 2018 and available at www.fitchratings.com.